Break of Day

 Analysis of Poetic Devices Used in Break of Day

-- Rhyme Scheme: The poem follows an AABB rhyme scheme, and this pattern continues till the end.
+- Rhyme Scheme: The poem predominantly follows an AABB rhyme scheme, giving it a traditional and predictable rhythm.

 Quotes to be Used